 • Originality: If AI was trained on thousands of human artworks, is the output truly new?

-Data as Protagonist: Story From Numbers
+Data as Protagonist: Narrative From Numbers

 • Yet only 23% actively use AI today.